fairwaves/um-docs/markdown/UmSITE quick start manual.markdown

 ##### Power supply
 Fairwaves doesn’t provide the power supply.
 This is because, different places want to use different power sources.
-Fairwaves products compatible with any power sources including solar panels as well.
+Fairwaves products are compatible with any power sources, including solar panels, as well.

 ####List of the power supply you may use: